 Stampin Up picked the MLM option in business and it operates, with tweaks, in a similar fashion.
 You have to sign up if you want to sell for the business and pay a fee to get your starter kit.

 Currently, there are about 45,000 representatives in at least 6 countries around the world.
 These representatives do direct selling and market the different products the company makes.
 This manufacturing arm started in 1992 and has helped the company prosper.

 It seems that representatives have a little freedom in their marketing style as one holds weekly and monthly craft classes for interested ladies.
 The product lines are all related to the craft niche and those range from stamps, to ink, to specialty paper and more.

 There are 8 levels you can move up through in order to make it in this company.
 The commission splits depend on the group value points you earn throughout your tenure.
-In the bronze or beginning level, that commission splits go from 20% to 33%.
+In the bronze or beginning level, the commission splits go from 20% to 33%.